kent-map/kent/dickens/mobile-landscapes.md

 We parked the car half a mile out of town to avoid the Pay and Display, trusted to memory for the name of the road and friendly locals to help us find it again.
 Then down those irresistible breakneck lanes to the sea, where we sat on a wall kicking our legs and talking about mermaids.
 Broadstairs is an ideal place to start a Dickens pilgrimage, in that there is just no getting away from him.
 The Albion Hotel, Bleak House (originally [Fort House](/dickens/dickens-fort-house) ), even a [Dickens Museum](https://www.thanet.gov.uk/info-pages/dickens-house-museum/) There’s a reason the museum looks suspiciously like [Aunt Betsey’s cottage](/dickens/david-copperfield-nuckells-place)  (it’s meant to be in [Dover](/dickens/dickens-dover), but who’s counting?) - but why a later owner reinvented [Fort House](/dickens/dickens-fort-house) as Bleak House, to commemorate a novel set in Hertfordshire, is anyone’s guess.
 <param ve-image primary url="https://stor.artstor.org/stor/e8ea25b0-76d8-4eac-93e6-d1c2838da651" title="Dickens Museum" attribution="©Martin Crowther">

-All three buildings are within sight of each other, and of the sea where Dickens swam like ‘a kind of salmon-coloured porpoise’ in the late summer of 1843.
+All three buildings are within sight of each other at Broadstairs, and of the sea where Dickens swam like ‘a kind of salmon-coloured porpoise’ in the late summer of 1843.
 We began – almost – with the museum.
 But there was something we had to do first.
 By all means try this at home, your child’s teacher will love you for it, for a start.
 But two adults standing in a gateway, one declaring to the other that he has ‘been slighted, and taught nothing, and thrown upon myself, and put to work not fit for me’ is not quite what that teacher means by ‘reading together’.
 Little wonder that Aunt Betsey stared in desperate silence as she was told that ‘I was robbed at first setting out, and have walked all the way, and have never slept in a bed since I began the journey.'[^ref1](Actually David, you came in a Citroen Picasso and you’ve graciously offered to take your aunt to lunch).
 But if she then ‘got up in a great hurry, collared me, and took me into the parlour’, getting further into character with a series of energetic pokes in the ribs, at least she wasn’t shouting ‘DONKEYS!’ and upsetting the neighbours.
 <param ve-image primary url="images/HassamHIGHRES.jpg" title="Bleak House, Broadstairs, 1889" attribution="Childe Hassam (American, 1859-1935).
 Watercolor on paper, 13 1/2 x 9 3/4 in.
 Canton Museum of Art Collection, Canton, Ohio, USA, 2017.83">

 The museum parlour is a complete reconstruction of the room where David is randomly dosed with a series of bottles from a corner cupboard - we have never been quite sure that we too did not taste ‘aniseed water, anchovy sauce, and salad dressing’.
 More disturbingly David is later made to confront the Murdstones in this small space, in which there is barely room for the three of them as well as his aunt and Mr Dick.